 - Before fitting the gauge to a pressure source check that the maximum scale value of the gauge is higher than the pressure applied.
 The applied pressure should be 75% of the max scale value for steady pressures or 65% of max scale value for fluctuating pressures

 - Before fitting the gauge to a pressure source check that the wetted parts are compatible with the fluid being used, and that the pressure connection correctly matches that of the pipework.
-When fitting the gauge to the pipework, use a correct sealing methods
+When fitting the gauge to the pipework, use a correct sealing method

 - Do not use the gauge case to tighten the gauge to the pipework, use a correct size spanner on the neck of hexagon